 As I understand it, the $320 million lawsuit was eventually settled out of court for an undisclosed amount of money.
 I don't know what happened to that personal trainer or even if he is still in the fitness business.
 I've chosen not to mention his name because it would do no good and ultimately, I'm a believer in redemption.

 I believe if our mistakes define who we were, then what we do because of those mistakes define who we are.
-His mistake all those years ago will haunt him for the rest of his life and that is a heavy cross to bear that I don't wish on anybody.
+His mistake all those years ago will haunt him for the rest of his life and that is a heavy cross to bear.
+I don't wish that burden on anybody.

 Selling supplements is a way to earn extra income for some trainers, however you have to be very careful.
 Not all supplements are safe for everybody.

 This is one reason why I created Supplement Clarity.